ceas-ambassadors/ceas-ambassadors-website/docs/database.md

 * last_name
 * major
 * grad_year
-* minutes **summation**
+* service **summation**
-  * This field is a summation of the minutes of events a user has attended.
+  * This field is a summation of the time of events a user has attended.
   * See below for notes on how we'll handle the summation columns
 * meetings **summation**
-  * This field is a summation of the minutes of meetings a user has attended.
+  * This field is a summation of the number of meetings a user has attended.
   * See below for notes on how we'll handle the summation columns
-* minutes_not_needed **summation**
+* service_not_needed **summation**
-  * This field is a summation of the minutes of events a user has been sent home from because they were unneeded.
+  * This field is a summation of the time of events a user has been sent home from because they were unneeded.
   * See below for notes on how we'll handle the summation columns
 * path_to_picture
   * hopefully we will implement bio pictures - this field is there to hold the path to their bio picture